Labour Hire Services Agreement (Australia)

 16.2 The Party that is prevented from or delayed in performing the obligation must as soon as reasonably possible, notify the other Party of its inability to perform the obligation due to the Force Majeure Event.

 17.1 All notices to be given under this Agreement are to be given in writing.

-17.2 Notices must be forwarded to the other Party by prepaid post or registered mail to the addresses set out in this Agreement or otherwise as notified in writing to the other Party from time to time.
+17.2 Notices must be forwarded to the other Party by either prepaid post / registered mail or email to the contact details set out in this clause, or otherwise as updated and notified in writing to the other Party from time to time:

-17.3 All notices served under this Agreement will be considered to have been received three Business Days after posting, unless sent by facsimile or email, in which case the notice will be deemed to have been received on the date shown on the sender’s transmission report, or if sent via the Sidekicker Platform, in which case it will be deemed to have been received on the date the sender’s systems demonstrate the notice was first delivered to a Representative of the Client.
+17.3 All notices served under this Agreement will be considered to have been received three Business Days after posting, unless sent by email in which case the notice will be deemed to have been received on the date shown on the sender’s transmission report.

 21. No Waiver

 21.1 A Party’s failure or delay to exercise a power or right does not operate as a waiver of that power or right.

 21.2 The exercise of a power or right does not preclude either its exercise in the future or the exercise of any other power or right.

 21.3 A waiver is not effective unless it is in writing.